mazsidahmed/reporters-notebook/README.md

 follow [these instructions to install npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm)

-Once you have npm installed, open up your terminal and navigate to the directory that was created when you ran the steps in "Clone this project" earler.
+Once you have npm installed, in your terminal, navigate to the directory that was created when you ran the steps in "Clone this project" earler.

 In your terminal, type:
 ```